TharindaNimnajith/TharindaNimnajith/README.md

 <hr/>
 <div>
   <div align='left'>
-    I graduated with the Bachelor of Science (Honours) in Information Technology specializing in the field of Software Engineering with First Class Honours and the Award for the Best Performance from Sri Lanka Institute of Information Technology (SLIIT), Malabe.
+    I graduated with a Bachelor of Science (Honours) in Information Technology specializing in the field of Software Engineering with First Class Honours and the Award for the Best Performance from Sri Lanka Institute of Information Technology (SLIIT), Malabe.
   </div>
   <br/>
   <div align='left'>
-    I completed a Software Engineering Internship as a Trainee Software Developer from November 2019 to October 2020 at IFS R&D International (Pvt) Ltd. Then I worked part-time as a Software Engineer at two tech startup companies (Vertex and Cube360) on a variety of software projects.
-Currently, I am working at LSEG Technology (London Stock Exchange Group) as a Software Engineer.
+    I completed a Software Engineering Internship as a Trainee Software Developer at IFS R&D International (Private) Limited, Sri Lanka.
+Then I worked part-time as a Software Engineer at two startup tech companies (Vertex and Cube360) on a variety of software projects.
+Currently, I am working at LSEG Technology, Malabe, Sri Lanka (An London Stock Exchange Group Business) as a Software Engineer.
   </div>
   <br/>
   <div align='left'>